 1993 – 1994

 Nintendo Integrated Research and Silicon Graphics, Inc. began working together on the mysterious Project Reality in 1993.
-It was he who became the fundamental basis for N64, but then no one knew about it: the public received only limited information to keep the intrigue.
+He became the fundamental basis for N64, but no one knew about it: the public received only limited information to keep the intrigue.
 The project’s logo was unveiled at the 1993 International Consumer Electronics Show.
 It contained the code name inside a blue rectangle with a space theme.
 The designers slightly reduced the first word and enlarged the second, splitting them into two lines and centering them.

 1994 – 1995